 From the mountainous villages of China, to rural Mexico and Africa, to its home state of Colorado, the Nathan Yip Foundation has been making a difference in the lives of children.
-In China, the Foundation built, funds, and continuously supports seven schools, two orphanages and recently built a dormitory and cafeteria.
-The Foundation also built a dormitory in Loreto, Baja Mexico, and supports an orphanage in Juarez, Mexico, as well as other educational projects throughout Africa including a Nathan Yip classroom at the Kibera School for Girls, the first free school for girls in Africa’s largest slum as well as a girls dormitory in rural Tanzania.
+In China, the Foundation built, funds and continuously supports seven schools, two orphanages, a dormitory and two cafeterias.
+The Foundation also built a dormitory in Loreto, Baja Mexico, and supports an orphanage in Juarez, Mexico.
+Other educational projects throughout Africa include a Nathan Yip classroom at the Kibera School for Girls, and the Nathan Yip Dormitory Complex in rural Tanzania.
+The Foundation is committed to supporting underprivileged children around the world.

 The Nathan Yip Foundation, inspired by the life of Nathan Yip, seeks to provide educational access, empowerment and ongoing support to vulnerable youth throughout the world, giving them the tools to become productive, contributing citizens within their communities.

 The Nathan Yip Foundation was founded in 2002 by Denver residents Jimmy and Linda Yip, after they tragically lost their only child, Nathan, in an automobile accident.
 Nathan, 19 years old, was a freshman at Lehigh University in Pennsylvania.

 As a high school student, Nathan was involved in many philanthropic projects and was vice president of Future Givers, a group started in 2000 by Kent Denver High School students.
 The organization’s mission was to encourage young people early in their lives to begin helping others through philanthropic efforts.